Hibou57/PostiATS-Utilities/doc/lexemes-guide.md

 ### Reserved symbolic identifiers

 Beside `SYMBOL`, some `SYMBOL` has a fixed meaning in ATS2.
-These `SYMBOL` cannot be redefined by the user, they belong to a fixed set:
+These `SYMBOL` cannot be entirely redefined by the user, they belong to a fixed set:

   * \`
   * ~